Ja-yy/web-image-scraper/README.md

 - `requirements.txt`: List of Python dependencies
 - `Dockerfile`: Instructions for building the Docker image
 - `.env`: Contains the ScrapingBee API key (not included in the repository)
+- `tests/`: Contains unit tests for the application

 ## Contributing